25GHz/7SEGforPIC/README.md

 # 7SEG_lib_for_PIC
-A 7segment display(with dot) library for PIC projects in general(focused on 16F877A)
+A 7segment display(with dot) library for PIC projects in general(focused on 16F877A & XC8 compiler)